-Two big presi-dental questions that have emerged over the years: Did George Washington have wooden dentures?
-The answer to that one is no. Did George Washington’s false teeth include actual human teeth that came from slaves?
-That answer may be yes — but not in the way many people may think.
+Question two: Did George Washington’s false teeth include actual human teeth that came from slaves?
+That answer may be yes — but probably not quite the way many people think.
 (Details are below.)

 Suffice it to say that the field of dentistry has fortunately come a long way since the days of heavy spring-loaded dentures filled with other peoples’ teeth and pieces of animal tusk.